Pyrdacor/Ambermoon-Advanced/README.md

 Ambermoon Advanced is no complete new game, so you will still play Ambermoon as you know it but of course with some additions and changes.
 For example monsters now have elements and spells have elements too.
 Therefore some monsters are now immune to certain spells.
 Don't bother shooting fire balls at fire dragons or rocks at stone golems.
 In the second episode elemental spells will also have increase or reduced damage against specific elemental monsters.
 Moreover spell damage is then increased by intelligence and level.

 Also keep in mind that adding content is a lot of work so don't expect the whole world to change or secrets in every dungeon.
-As Ambermoon Advanced is released in episodes the current changes focus on the early to late game on Lyramion.
-The two moons have no new content so far.
-This will change in the next episodes of course.
+As Ambermoon Advanced is released in episodes the current changes focus on the early to late game on Lyramion as well as the forest moon.
+The desert moon Morag has no new content so far.
+This will change in the next episode of course.

-If you want to play the episodes in succession you should pause before you leave Lyramion for the first time.
+If you want to play the episodes in succession you should pause after you reached Morag.

 ## Downloads